-- 6.28 The site is located outside of the urban settlement boundaries and the nearest village, Ulcombe, which has very little in the way of basic amenities/services.
-Bus services are infrequent, and, given the nature of the local road network, being unlit with no pavements, cars are the only realistic mode of transport to access local services and facilities. - 6.29 The supporting text to policy DM15 states in relation to gypsy and traveller accommodation "It is preferable for sites to be located close to existing settlements where there are community facilities such as schools and health services.
-However, the rural location of the site is not untypical of Gypsy and Traveller lifestyle choices which results in a preference for sites in these locations. - 6.30 The site would be approximately 5km from a Local Service Centre and thus not so far removed from basic services and public transport opportunities as to justify refusal on this basis.
-The Local Plan acknowledges that traveller sites will be in rural areas because of land availability, and this is reflected in the criteria of Policy DM 15 and the location of the allocated sites.
-The application site is adjacent to such a site.
+- 6.25 The site is located outside of the urban settlement boundaries and the nearest village, Ulcombe, which has very little in the way of basic amenities/services.
+Bus services are infrequent, and, given the nature of the local road network, being unlit with no pavements, cars are the only realistic mode of transport to access local services and facilities. - 6.26 The supporting text to policy DM15 states in relation to gypsy and traveller accommodation "It is preferable for sites to be located close to existing settlements where there are community facilities such as schools and health services.
+However, the rural location of the site is not untypical of Gypsy and Traveller lifestyle choices which results in a preference for sites in these locations.